danmt/embrace-power-solution/README.md

 What we are doing here is simply getting the latest state from the store and patching it in the form.
 Then we are creating a stream that emits an action every time an input has changed.

-If you repeat this for each step, you'll have a full multi step form with validation that is also accessible and with an optimized bundle.
+If you repeat this for each step, you'll have a full multi step form with validation that is also accessible.
+If you want to skip ahead [here's a fully working version of app](https://github.com/danmt/embrace-power-solution)

 ## Conclusion